stronnag/mwptools/common/README.md

 "A simple tool to save and restore Cleanflight CLI dumps"

+History: (see github, mwptools :)
+2015-02-06 : Much more robust error handling on non-Linux platforms (reported by Dave Pitman).

 ## Overview

 cf-cli is a command line (cli) tool to save and restore dump files for